writetome51/subscription-service/README.md

 unsubscribe(): void

 protected abstract _dataHandler(data): any
+    // Implement in a subclass.
-    // Manipulates observable data and must return the result
+    // Manipulates observable data and must return the result.
 ```